VittGam/colorprintf/README.md

-# Colored printf by VittGam.net
+# colorprintf by VittGam

-Output colored text to ANSI (Linux, iPhone) and Windows terminals.
+A simple C / C++ header file to output colored text to ANSI (Linux, iPhone) and Windows terminals.

 This function wraps printf (by using vprintf), and adds a 'color' parameter to it.